Dominique Deveraux: Season six (Dynasty) / Season one (The Colbys)

 Dominique survives the wedding massacre, and rejects an offer by the rebel leader to remain in Moldavia to "entertain the troops and improve morale".
 Back in Denver, Dominique works with Blake on a pipeline deal with Jason Colby (Charlton Heston).
 She encounters Jonathan Lake (Calvin Lockhart), a state department employee, who reminds Dominique that they met years ago in Paris.
 Romance seems to be blossoming between the pair, but then a man from her past returns: Garrett Boydston (Ken Howard), Jason Colby's lawyer.
 Garrett tries to rekindle their romance, but Dominique is resistant.
 Years earlier, Dominique and Garrett had an affair.
 At the time, Garrett claimed that he was married and refused to leave his wife.
-Dominique is torn between the two men until she learns that Jonathan has aligned himself with Bart Fallmont, a politician who is fighting the pipeline project.
+Dominique is torn between the two men until she learns that Jonathan has aligned himself with Bart Fallmont (Kevin Conroy), a politician who is fighting the pipeline project.

 Dominique travels frequently to Los Angeles, and hires Monica Colby (Tracy Scoggins) to help run her L.A.-based record company.
 While there, she continues to see Garrett.
 He cannot understand her reluctance to resume their relationship.

 In episode 134, Dominique's daughter, Jackie (Troy Beyer) visits her mother and asks to remain in Denver instead of returning to finishing school in Lausanne, Switzerland.
 In episode 136, Garrett meets Jackie and is immediately convinced that he is her father.
 Garrett presses Dominique but she continues to deny that he is Jackie's father.
 Jackie, who would like to see her mother married and happy, also wonders about the true nature of their relationship.
 In episode 143, Jackie runs away when she learns that her father is listed as "unknown" on her birth certificate.
 Alexis encounters Jackie and manipulates the girl into telling her troubles.
 Dominique finally admits to Garrett that he is indeed Jackie's father.
 Jackie returns home in episode 145 and finally learns that Garrett is her father.

 In episode 146, Dominique and Garrett decide to marry.
 In the season finale, at their engagement party Alexis reveals that Garrett was never married before.
 He lied in order to avoid a long-term relationship.
 Dominique slaps Alexis and orders her to leave.
 She confronts Garrett with the story who admits that he lied so many years ago.
 Stunned, Dominique breaks off the engagement.
 Her guests continue to celebrate, unaware that the wedding is cancelled — or that a fire is raging in other parts of the hotel.